 The Major Heart Disease Risk Factors Can Be Found With a Simple Blood Test

 Before we discuss what you can do to promote a healthy heart, let’s go over the 4 major risk indicators of cardiovascular disease.
-We are all well aware of one of the four, yet the other three are just as important, and often go overlooked.
+We are all well aware of one of the four, as high cholesterol is one of the most popular health topics these days.
+But you need to be aware of the fact that the other three are just as important, and often go overlooked.
+If you’re just focusing on cholesterol, you’re putting your health in jeopardy.

 Just as important as cholesterol is triglycerides, or fats, which are directly influenced by what you eat, and are one of the major heart disease risk factors.
 Triglycerides thicken your blood, increasing the risk of clotting and blockage.